The Preserve at Oakwood: Historical Charm Meets New-World Comfort

 The Preserve at Oakwood is located immediately behind Oakwood Country Club, on what was once the club’s golf course.
 In his book, Lynchburg: An Architectural History, S. Allen Chambers writes that the club was founded as “Oakwood Gun Club,” and was originally headquartered on a “15-acre tract near Rivermont Park.”

 “When the members decided to have a golf course,” he writes, “they sold their first property and purchased the former Clopton Farm, consisting of 100 acres at the end of Rivermont Avenue and extending alongside Boonsboro and Link Roads beyond.”
+For those who want to flaunt their skills on the green, they can first practice with the machines on this website.

 The 57 acres on which The Preserve now sits was once part of this farm.
 There, the Reverend James C. Clopton, pastor of First Baptist Church in Lynchburg, lived with his wife and children in a house called Greenwood.